What is the Property Damage Statute of Limitations in Indiana?

 Extending the Lawsuit Filing Deadline in Indiana

-If the property owner is under a legal disability at the time the damage occurs (under the age of 18 or declared legally incompetent, for example), he or she will have two years from the time the disability ends (the property owner turns 18 or is declared competent, following those examples) to bring the lawsuit.
+If the property owner is under a legal disability at the time the damage occurs (they're under the age of 18 or declared legally incompetent, for example), they'll have two years from the time the disability ends (they turn 18 or are declared competent, following those examples) to bring the lawsuit.
 (Indiana Code section 34-11-6-1.)

-Another opportunity to extend the deadline exists if the defendant is a non-resident of the state of Indiana, and maintains no agent for service of process (and hasn't designated anyone else to accept service on his or her behalf).
-In that situation, the statute of limitations clock does not start ticking until the defendant returns to the state.
+If the defendant is a non-resident of the state of Indiana, and maintains no agent for service of process (and hasn't designated anyone else to accept service on their behalf).
+In that situation, the statute of limitations clock doesn't start ticking until the defendant returns to the state.
 (Indiana Code section 34-11-4-1.)

-Other circumstances may affect the Indiana statute of limitations, but they're too complicated to cover in this article.
-If you've got questions about the statute of limitations as it applies to your potential property damage lawsuit -- especially if the filing deadline is fast approaching -- an experienced Indiana attorney will have the answers.
-Learn more about Finding an Excellent Lawyer.
+There are other situations that could extend the statute of limitations filing deadline, but they're too complex to explain here.
+If you've got questions about the statute of limitations as it applies to your property damage case, an experienced Indiana attorney will have the answers.

 Make the Most of Your Claim